 This compliance policy encompasses responsibilities assumed by OPIS’s administrative, editorial and operational departments.
 Our commitment to excellence and objectivity in market assessments enables OPIS to provide the marketplace with the most comprehensive, equitable, verifiable and reliable price intelligence available.
 Please go here to let us know if you have a question, complaint, compliment or comment about one of our spot assessments.

-All OPIS employees adhere to the IHS Markit Business Code of Conduct, which can be found here.
+All OPIS employees adhere to the Dow Jones Business Code of Conduct, which can be found here.

 The following compliance policy applies globally to OPIS’s market assessments and market reporters worldwide with regard to our spot price assessments.